hany170/SaaS-Website-Builder-task/README.md

    In your .env file, fill in the following:
    DATABASE_URL=mysql://root:YourPassword@localhost:3306/plura
    LOCAL_DATABASE_URL=mysql://root:YourPassword@localhost:3306/plura

+   then in the terminal run:
+      - npx prisma generate
+      - prisma db push

-5. Fill in the rest of the variables with the following:
+6. Fill in the rest of the variables with the following:
    - NEXT_PUBLIC_URL=http://localhost:3000/
    - NEXT_PUBLIC_DOMAIN=localhost:3000
    - NEXT_PUBLIC_SCHEME=http://